Tornado outbreak sequence of June 20–23, 1957: June 23 event

-Wheatland—Fargo, North Dakota/Moorhead–Hawley, Minnesota
+Fargo Tornado Family

-A violent F5 tornado family tore directly through Downtown Fargo, killing 10 and injuring 103.
+This destructive F5 tornado tore directly through Downtown Fargo, killing 10 and injuring 103.
 The supercell produced the first tornado at 5:40 pm CDT near Wheatland, North Dakota.
 The weak F0 tornado moved east-northeast, tossing haybales and damaging crops.
 After 11 mi, the tornado lifted and another tornado touched down just to its south.
 It struck the town of Casselton at F2 intensity, causing major damage.
 After traveling 5 mi the tornado lifted and supercell continued to the east for about 10 mi without producing a tornado, although a consistent wall cloud was present.

 As it neared Fargo, the cell dropped another tornado over West Fargo.
 As it traveled east, it began to rapidly intensify, grew to 500 yd, and became violent as it struck Fargo.
 Numerous homes, businesses, and vehicles were damaged and destroyed.
 One neighborhood had multiple homes that were completely swept away and all 10 fatalities occurred here.
 Damage at this location was rated F5.
 The tornado then weakened, but remained strong as it crossed the Red River into Moorhead, Minnesota, damaging more buildings and homes.
 The tornado then turned sharply north and dissipated after being on the ground for 9 mi and injuring 103.
 After continuing another 5 mi, the supercell dropped a fourth tornado, which quickly became a violent F4 storm as it moved eastward through Glyndon.
 It then turned northeastward, and produced significant tree damage along the Buffalo River before completely destroying a family farm.
 Significant damage was observed on a second farm before the tornado abruptly turned north and dissipated after traveling 10 mi.
 The cell traveled about 5 mi, before dropping one final F3 tornado in Dale.
 It traveled for 7 mi, destroying a family farm as it occluded northward.
 A clock inside the residence stopped at 9:05 pm CDT, when the tornado struck.
 The tornado dissipated five minutes later at 9:10 pm CDT.

 The family of tornadoes traveled a total 52.4 mi, was 500 yd wide at its peak, and was rated F5 when the Fujita scale came into effect in 1973.
 Although numerous studies indicate that this was a tornado family, it is officially listed as one continuous tornado.
 A total of 10 people were killed (some sources list the death toll as 12) and 103 others were injured with all the casualties occurring in Fargo, making it the deadliest tornado ever recorded in North Dakota.
 Damage was estimated $25.25 million (1957 USD).